What forex trading tax applies to Irish residents in 2026?

 How is forex trading taxed in the UK?

-In the UK, forex CFD profits are taxed as Capital Gains Tax (CGT) at 10% (basic rate) or 20% (higher rate) above the £3,000 annual allowance.
+In the UK, forex CFD profits are taxed as Capital Gains Tax (CGT) at 18% (basic-rate band) or 24% (higher/additional bands) above the £3,000 annual allowance, following the rate rise on 30 October 2024.
 Spread betting is tax-free for UK residents.
 Profits must be declared on a self-assessment tax return.

 How is forex trading taxed in Europe?